Heliopolis, Cairo: History

+Young architects were brought in as assistants: the Belgians Augustin Van Arenbergh, Charles Willaert, and Antoine Courtens and, from France, Alexandre Collonge, Georges Chaillier and Camille Robida.
+Georges-Louis Claude oversaw decor and interiors.

+The only Egyptian architect on the original team was Habib Ayrout, who focused on the practical housing that supported the suburb's early expansion–the middle-class homes and workers' homes.
+Ayrout embedded into European design local Egyptian elements such as arched facades, balcony screens and reception rooms.
+Ayrout also designed the Melkite Greek Catholic church Saint Cyril.
+Two of Ayrout's sons, architects Charles Ayrout and Maxime Ayrout, would continue to work on Heliopolis over the next few decades.

-Modern Heliopolis was originally filled primarily with aristocratic Egyptians, as well as some European nationals.
+Heliopolis was originally filled primarily with aristocratic Egyptians, as well as some European nationals.
 Unlike other modern Cairo suburbs around the start of the 20th century, Heliopolis had a significantly larger percentage of Egyptian citizen residents.
 After the 1952 revolution led by Nasser, it became home to much of Cairo's educated upper and middle class.
 As Cairo has expanded, the once large distance between Heliopolis and Cairo has vanished and it is now well inside the city.
 Due to the rising population of Cairo following the Egyptian Revolution of 1952, in the 1960s, President Nasser built the Nasr City as an extension to Heliopolis.